alaaboubrima/Graphs/README.md

 # Graphs
-This project is about Graphs manupilation, which are represented by 2 different methods (matrix and list of adjacency)
+This project is about Graphs manipulation, which are represented by 2 different methods (matrix and list of adjacency)